Here I suggest the best bait for mouse traps with different brands for your consideration.

 Gum drops might seem like an odd choice, but actually, they make perfect sense when you realize how sticky and sweet they are.
 Mice love them to the point where they may ignore other types of food to get at gum drops.
 Not only do mice enjoy these treats themselves, but also their scent is enough to attract others nearby – meaning that your trap will catch more than one at a time if you use this kind of bait!

 The downside?
-Gumdrops don’t work so well for catching rats… But I guess we can’t have everything!
+Gumdrops don’t work so well for catching rats… But I guess we can’t have everything! - Cheese

 Mice are intelligent, cautious animals that will avoid any potential danger at all costs.
 They know how to do their research before they make a move which is why you need to use food as bait to lure them into your trap.
 There are many kinds of foods that can work as bait, but not all of them will be appealing enough for mice to risk entering your trap.

 Cheese is one such type of food: it has an enticing scent and taste that lures mice near immediately and also contains protein which makes it irresistible!
 The downside?
-You might have too much leftover for the mice to eat inside your trap.
+You might have too much leftover for the mice to eat inside your trap. - Salty foods

 Another potential type of bait that you could use to catch a mouse is any food item that’s both salty and has a high-fat content.
 Mice go crazy for these two qualities, so much so that they’re willing to ignore the danger involved in eating it when there’s no other option available.
 Salt can be an excellent lure when used as mouse trap bait because it makes your traps more attractive than non-salted traps – which means your chances of catching one are even higher!

 The downside?
 More rodents are attracted by salt-laden foods compared to sweet or savory varieties, so don’t expect just one or two of them.
-You’ll have much competition if you go this route, so get ready!
+You’ll have much competition if you go this route, so get ready! - Bacon

 Bacon is another food item that has fat content, and therefore it makes a good mouse trap bait.
 Like cheese, bacon can be used to trick mice into your traps easily because of its luring scent that’s stronger than other types of food items.

 The downside?
 Mice are likely to find other sources for the food they need to survive, even if you use bacon as bait – meaning it might not bring them directly to your traps.
-Try getting creative with where you put down your traps to up your chances of success!
+Try getting creative with where you put down your traps to up your chances of success! - Syrup

 The syrup is a type of food that can be used as bait for mouse traps.

 The syrup is very sticky and sweet, which makes it an excellent lure for mice.
 Mice are intelligent animals who will avoid any danger at all costs, so they’re willing to go after syrup even if it means risking their lives!
 Syrup also has a high-fat content, which makes your trap more attractive than non-salted traps – you’ll have much more success with this type of bait!
 The downside?
-You might end up catching other rodents besides the one you want… But hey, what’s life without a little adventure now and then?
+You might end up catching other rodents besides the one you want… But hey, what’s life without a little adventure now and then? - Caramels

 Mice, like many other rodents and small mammals, are attracted to sugary foods.
 Caramel baits are effective because mice are attracted to both candy and fat, which are the main ingredients of this bait.